Nov. 01, 2022 UPDATE

 Traveler Friendly

-English Information is available, and Daikotaki event is also held on the same day and the venue of Daikotaki event is front of Sanjusangen-do.
-You can enjoy both of Japanese traditional events at one time
+English information is available, and the “Daikotaki” event, whose venue is in front of Sanjusangen-do, is held on the same day.
+You can enjoy both these Japanese traditional events at one time.

 Information